Compact and Optimal Deep Learning with Recurrent Parameter Generators: RPG at Multiple Scales

-In the previous section, we discuss the general idea of superposition where only one RPG is created and shared globally across all layers.
-We could also create several local RPGs, and each of them is shared at certain scales, such as blocks and sub-networks.
-Such super-positions may be useful for certain applications such as recurrent modeling.
+We discuss the general idea of parameter generators where only one RPG is shared globally across all layers previously.
+We could also create several local RPGs, each of which is shared at certain scales, such as blocks and sub-networks.
+Such RPGs may be useful for certain applications such as recurrent modeling.

-\textbf{RPGs at Block-Level.} Researchers propose network architectures that reuse the same design of network blocks multiple times for higher learning capacity, as discussed in the related work.
+\textbf{RPGs at Block-Level.} Many existing network architectures reuse the same design of network blocks multiple times for higher learning capacity, as discussed in the related work.
 Instead of using one global RPG for the entire network, we could alternatively create several RPGs that are shared within certain network blocks.
-We take ResNet18 \cite{he2016deep} as a concrete example (Fig.\ref{fig:msparam}).
-ResNet18 has four building blocks.
+We take Res18 \cite{he2016deep} as a concrete example.
+Res18 has four building blocks.
 Every block has 2 residual convolution modules.
-To superpose ResNet18 at block scale, we create four local RPGs.
+We create four local RPGs for Res18.
 Each RPG is shared within the corresponding building block, where the size of the RPG is flexible and can be determined by users.
+Fig.\ref{fig:tasks}{\bf M}) illustrates how RPGs can be shared at the block-level.

-\textbf{RPGs at Sub-Network-Level.} Reusing sub-networks, or recurrent networks have achieved success in many tasks as they iteratively refine and improves the prediction.
-Usually, weights are shared when reusing the sub-networks.
-This may not be optimal as sub-networks at different stages iteratively improve the prediction, and shared weights may limit the learning capacity to adapt for different stages.
-On the other hand, not sharing weights at all greatly increases the model size.
-We superpose different sub-networks with one or more RPGs.
-Superposition sub-networks could have a much smaller model size, while parameters for different sub-networks undergo destructive changes instead of directly copy-paste.
-We show applications of superpose sub-networks for pose estimation and multitask regression (Section \ref{sec:pose} and \ref{sec:multi}).
+\textbf{RPGs at Sub-Network-Level.} Reusing sub-networks, or recurrent networks, has achieved success in many tasks as they iteratively refine and improve the prediction.
+Parameters are often shared when reusing the sub-networks.
+This may not be optimal as sub-networks at different stages iteratively improve the prediction, and shared parameters may limit the learning capacity at different stages.
+However, not sharing parameters at all greatly increases the model size.
+RPG can be created for each sub-network.
+Such design leads to a much smaller DoF, while parameters of different sub-networks are orthogonal by undergoing destructive changes.
+We show applications of sub-network-level RPGs for pose estimation and multitask regression (Section \ref{sec:pose} and \ref{sec:multi}).
+Fig.\ref{fig:tasks}{\bf R}) illustrates sub-network-level RPGs.